szczyglis-dev/py-gpt/README.md

 - Added ability to extend PyGPT with custom Vector Store providers
 - Added commands to the `Vision (inline)` plugin: get camera capture and make screenshot.
 Options must be enabled in the plugin settings.
 When enabled, they allow the model to capture images from the camera and make screenshots itself.
 - Added `Query index only (without chat)` option to `Chat with files` mode.
+- Added stream mode support to query index mode in `Chat with files`.

 # 2.0.113 (2024-01-20)